eikek/calev/docs/readme.md

 - The `~` in the date part for refering last days of a month is not supported.
-- No parts except weekdays may be absent, date and time parts must be specified
+- No parts except weekdays may be absent.
+Date and time parts must all be specified, except seconds are optional.

 ## Modules